-Figure D.1-1: Various Sound Pressure Metrics for a Hypothetical (a) Pure Tone (Non-Impulsive) and (b) Impulsive Sound D-4 Figure D.1-2: Summation of Acoustic Energy from a Hypothetical, Intermittently Pinging, Stationary Sound Source Figure D.1-3: Cumulative SEL under Realistic Conditions with a Moving, Intermittently Pinging Sound Source D-7 Figure D.1-4: Sound Velocity Profile (Sound Speed) Is Related to Temperature, Salinity, and Hydrostatic Pressure of Seawater D-9 Figure D.1-5: Graphical Representation of the Inverse Square Relationship in Spherical Spreading with Increasing Distance from the Source (d) D-11 Figure D.1-6: Sound Propagation Showing Multipath Propagation and Conditions for Surface Duct Figure D.1-7: Characteristics of Sound Transmission Through the Air-Water Interface D-15 Figure D.1-8: Example of an Audiogram D-17 Figure D.1-9: A-Weighting for Human Hearing of Sounds in Air (adapted from OSHA) D-18

-Figure D.1-10 Impulse Shown as a Function of Pressure over Duration at a Specific Location D-19 Figure D.2-1: Wenz Curves Describing the Spectra of Ambient Ocean Noise D-22 Figure D.2-2: Relative Distribution of Commercial Vessel Traffic in the Study Area D-26 Figure D.2-3: Relative Distribution of U.S. Navy Vessel Traffic in the Study Area D-27 Figure D.5-1: Fish Categories and Navy Sonars D-37 Figure D.6-1: Examples of Marine Mammal Ears D-60 Figure D.6-2: Composite Audiograms used in Marine Mammal Hearing Criteria and Thresholds D-62 Figure D.6-3: Masking of Killer Whale Calls by a Passing Ship D-68 Figure D.6-4: Predicting Population Trends D-128 Figure D.6-5: Population Consequences of Acoustic Disturbance (PCAD) Model Definition D-129 Figure D.6-6: PCAD Model Parameters Flowchart D-129 Figure D.6-7: The Population Consequences of Disturbance Conceptual Model D-130 Figure D.6-8: Emerging Themes in PcoD Models that Should Be Considered When Assessing the Likelihood and Duration of Exposure and the Sensitivity of a Population to Disturbance Identified by Keen et al. (2021) Figure D.7-1: Composite Audiogram used in Sea Turtle Criteria and Thresholds (U.S. Department of the Navy, 2024a) D-141
+Figure D.1-1: Various Sound Pressure Metrics for a Hypothetical (a) Pure Tone (Non-Impulsive) and (b) Impulsive Sound D- Figure D.1-2: Summation of Acoustic Energy from a Hypothetical, Intermittently Pinging, Stationary Sound Source Figure D.1-3: Cumulative SEL under Realistic Conditions with a Moving, Intermittently Pinging Sound Source Figure D.1-4: Sound Velocity Profile (Sound Speed) Is Related to Temperature, Salinity, and Hydrostatic Pressure of Seawater Figure D.1-5: Graphical Representation of the Inverse Square Relationship in Spherical Spreading with Increasing Distance from the Source (d) Figure D.1-6: Sound Propagation Showing Multipath Propagation and Conditions for Surface Duct D-1 Figure D.1-7: Characteristics of Sound Transmission Through the Air-Water Interface D-1 Figure D.1-8: Example of an Audiogram D-1 Figure D.1-9: A-Weighting for Human Hearing of Sounds in Air (adapted from OSHA) D-1 Figure D.1-10 : Impulse Shown as a Function of Pressure over Duration at a Specific Location D-2 Figure D.2-1: Wenz Curves Describing the Spectra of Ambient Ocean Noise Figure D.2-2: Intensity of Non-military Vessel Traffic in the Hawaii Portion of the Study Area From 2014 to 2018.
+Source: Starcovic and Mintz (2021) Figure D.2-3: Intensity of military vessel traffic in the Hawaii portion of the Study Area from 2014 to 2018.
+Source: Starcovic and Mintz (2021) Figure D.2-4: Intensity of non-military vessel traffic in the California portion of the Study Area from 2014 to 2018.
+Source: Starcovic and Mintz (2021) Figure D.2-5: Intensity of military vessel traffic in the California portion of the Study Area from 2014 to 2018.
+Source: Starcovic and Mintz (2021) Figure D.3-1: Fish Categories and Navy Sonars D-3 Figure D.4-1: Examples of Marine Mammal Ears D-6 Figure D.4-2: Composite Audiograms used in Marine Mammal Hearing Criteria and Thresholds D-6 Figure D.4-3: Masking of Killer Whale Calls by a Passing Ship D-7 Figure D.4-4: Predicting Population Trends Figure D.4-5: Population Consequences of Acoustic Disturbance (PCAD) Model Definition D-13 Figure D.4-6: PCAD Model Parameters Flowchart D-13 Figure D.4-7: The Population Consequences of Disturbance Conceptual Model Figure D.4-8: Emerging Themes in PcoD Models that Should Be Considered When Assessing the Likelihood and Duration of Exposure and the Sensitivity of a Population to Disturbance Identified by Keen et al. (2021) Figure D.5-1: Composite Audiogram used in Sea Turtle Criteria and Thresholds(U.S. Department of the Navy, 2024a)